stmilne/icds_docs_v2/docs/running-jobs/portal.md

 ## Selecting resources

-Interactive jobs on the Portal make use of various resources: queue, number and type of nodes, number of cores, memory (RAM), run time.
+Interactive jobs on the Portal use various resources: queue, number and type of nodes, number of cores, memory (RAM), run time.
 For the casual user, the default choices for these resources are sufficient:
 1 node, 4 cores, 64GB, 1 hour, open queue.